We have compiled a list of frequently asked questions to help serve you better.

 An IEP also includes a transition plan to ensure that a student has supports in place when they transition to their community schools.

 In December, we host an Open House for prospective Integrated Education and Therapy (IET) Program parents and/or guardians interested in visiting Bloorview School.
-Check back in November for more information. (link to Admissions)
+Check the Admissions section in November for more information.

 For individuals or groups of educators wanting to learn more about our innovative programs, please complete a Visitor Request Form.